ZoneMinder/zmeventnotification/README.md

 Related to `hook` we also have a `hook_description` attribute.
 When set to 1, the text returned by the hook script will overwrite the alarm text that is notified.

-Note that hooks are currently executed in the main loop, so the notification server will wait till the hook returns before processing other alarms, so please make sure your hook scripts are as fast as possible.
-Given that I handle SSL connections, I can't `fork()` and let a child manage the hook as well as send out a message.
-I'll have to rework the code to allow for this.
-In other words "no plans as of now, but some talented perl coder can PR"

 Here is an example:
 (Note: just an example, please don't ask me for support for person detection)